About

 Employment

-Advocacy, grantmaking, and civic organizations had 1.2 million wage and salary jobs in 2004.
-About 75 percent of them were in civic and social organizations or professional and similar organizations.
-They are found throughout the nation, but the greatest numbers of jobs are found in California and New York, the States with the greatest population.
-Most establishments in this industry are small.
-The vast majority of jobs are in establishments that employ fewer than 5 people.
+Advocacy, grantmaking, and civic organizations have 1.3 million wage and salary jobs in the United States.
+About 73 percent of them were in civic, social, professional, or similar organizations.
+Advocacy, grantmaking, and civic organizations establishments are found throughout the nation, but the greatest numbers of jobs are found in California and New York, the States with the greatest population.
+Most establishments in this industry are small; the majority of jobs are in establishments that employ fewer than 50 people.

 Industry Forecast

-A large number of job openings should result from employment growth and turnover, partially due to the industry's relatively low wages, as workers retire or leave the industry for other reasons.
-Wage and salary jobs in advocacy, grantmaking, and civic organizations are projected to increase 13 percent over the 2006-16 period, compared to 11 percent growth projected for all industries combined.
+Wage and salary jobs in advocacy, grantmaking, and civic organizations are projected to increase 14 percent over the 2008-18 period, compared to 11 percent growth projected for all industries combined.

 Earnings

 Directors and upper-level managers usually receive a salary.
 Entry-level salaries vary based on education, experience, and the size, budget, and geographic location of the association.
-The Nonprofit Times Annual Salary Survey reported the following average total compensation in 2006:
+The Nonprofit Times Annual Salary Survey reported the following average total compensation:

 Executive director $149,427